jdeferred/jdeferred/README.md

 > Since 2.0.0

 Sometimes a task may be cancelled while its running and would require ti cleanup any resources it may have allocated.
-You may define a task that implements the `org.jdeferred.CancellationHandler` interface or pass and extra argument to `DeferredFutureTask` with such implementation, for example
+You may define a task that implements the `org.jdeferred2.CancellationHandler` interface or pass and extra argument to `DeferredFutureTask` with such implementation, for example

 ```Java